smartdevicelink/sdl_ios/README.md

 ##### Cocoapods

 You can install this library using [Cocoapods](https://cocoapods.org/pods/SmartDeviceLink-iOS).
-You can get started with Cocoapods [here](https://guides.cocoapods.org/using/getting-started.html#getting-started).
+You can get started with Cocoapods by [following their install guide](https://guides.cocoapods.org/using/getting-started.html#getting-started), and learn how to use Cocoapods to install dependencies [by following this guide](https://guides.cocoapods.org/using/using-cocoapods.html).

 In your podfile, you want to add `pod 'SmartDeviceLink-iOS', '4.0.0-alpha.2'`.
 Then run `pod install` inside your terminal.